$\text{#NFA}$ admits an FPRAS: Efficient Enumeration, Counting, and Uniform Generation for Logspace Classes: Proofs of Intermediate Results

 \subsubsection{There exists a polynomial-time algorithm for $\COUNT(\unfa)$}

-Consider $G_{\nA,k}$ as defined in the previous paragraphs.
+\review{Consider the graph \review{$\nAun$} as defined in Section \ref{sec-enum-cd}}.
 As we already pointed out, the number of paths of length $k$ from the initial to the final state is exactly what we want to compute: the number of strings of length $k$ accepted by $\nA$ (the unambiguity assumption is crucial here).
-Since $G_{\nA,k}$ is a DAG, we know the number of paths between two given nodes can be computed exactly in polynomial time by dynamic programming.
+Since \review{$\nAun$} is a DAG, we know the number of paths between two given nodes can be computed exactly in polynomial time by dynamic programming.
 Hence, there exists a polynomial-time algorithm for $\COUNT(\unfa)$.